 There are hundreds of things to do along the Oregon Coast – which can make it extremely overwhelming to plan an Oregon Coast Trip.

-We have driven the coast on numerous occasions in various amounts of time, we have devised the ultimate Oregon Coast Road Trip that includes the best places to stop and top attractions to see along the way.
+We have driven the coast on numerous occasions in various seasons.
+Our Ultimate Oregon Coast Road Trip includes the best places to stop and top attractions to see along the Pacific Coast.

-However, because road trippers may have various timeframes or different interests than we have featured in our Oregon Coast driving itinerary, we also share tips for alternate stops on the same route.
+However, because US road trippers may have various timeframes or different interests than we have featured in our Oregon Coast driving itinerary, we also share tips for alternate stops along the same route.

 Oregon Coast Highway 101 Road Trip Itinerary FAQs

 Before we jump into the details of what to see along the Oregon Coast, let’s review a few of the frequently asked questions.

 What is the Best Place to Visit on the Oregon Coast?

 In our opinion, there isn’t just one best place to visit on the coastline; that is why we are detailing an Oregon Coast drive that will take you to several of the most beautiful places along the shoreline.

 Throughout our Oregon Coast itinerary, we highlight the best stops and top things to do along the 101 in Oregon from the North to Central Coast.

 Additionally, we provide tips to extend your trip down the coast of California at the end of the article.